Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Changelog ==

+= WIP =
+* Added a feature to 'Resend sale notification email' action.
+You can find it in the "Order Actions" section of the Order in question.
+* Added class Emails to handle all plugin email notifications.
+Moved all emails related code to new Emails class
+* Changed Filters 'wpec_buyer_notification_email_body' and 'wpec_seller_notification_email_body'.
+Replaced parameter $payment with $order
+* The debug log file name is auto generated.

 = 2.1.2 =
 * Added a section in the Orders menu to show the download link for the item that was purchased.
 * Added Tools menu that will allow the site admin to send an email to a customer.
 Useful for re-sending download links to a customer.